Bereavement Leave Around the World

-- Brazil allows for 2 days paid leave in the case of the death of a spouse, child, and direct relatives, such as parents and siblings.
+- Allows for 2 days paid leave in the case of the death of a spouse, child, and direct relatives, such as parents and siblings.
 However, bereavement leave may last up to 5 days, depending on collective agreements, which may also include grandparents as eligible relatives.

 - The two days should be taken consecutively

-- Canada grants 2 days unpaid leave per year for any worker
+- Grants 2 days unpaid leave per year for any worker

 - Leave is given if the deceased is a:

 - Spouse, parent step-parent, foster parent, child, step-child, foster child, grandparent, step-grandparent, grandchild, step-grandchild of the employee, the employee’s spouse, spouse of the employee’s child, brother or sister of the employee, relative of the employee who is dependent on the employee for care or assistance.

 - Leave can be taken immediately or later to attend memorials, services, funerals or estate matters.